oochooo/audio/README.md

  directions:

- 1. download the zipfile and extract inside the root of your library folder (please back up as this hasnt been tested extensively)
+ 1. download the zipfile and extract inside the root of your library folder, cd into it (please back up as this hasnt been tested extensively)
  2. [create python3 virtual environment] (https://docs.python.org/3/library/venv.html)
  ```
  python3 -m venv venv